kbilsted/CodeQualityAndReadability/Articles/Readability/RestrictExpressibilityWhenIterating.md

 ## 1. Introduction

 What makes code readable?
 That is a very hard question to which many answers are correct.
-There are many facets to code readability, and that's what makes it interesting to discuss, study and so forth. *One* way I have found that improves code readability is using a coding style that is *the least expressible*.
-I try to use language features (or build my own components) in a way that limits what you can do with them and limit what they do.
+There are many facets to code readability, and that's what makes it interesting to discuss, study and so forth. *One* perspective is enforcing a coding style *of the least expressibility*.

+Iteration is a very general subject, but it's something we happen to do a lot in code.
+And quite interestingly, iterations can be performed in a lot of ways.
+This means you are bound to be exposed to virtually all approaches in a larger code base.

 When writing a program, you want to write it in such a fashion that future readers mentally are taken in a certain direction when they read the code.
 Preferably, readers are taken by their hands, and shown bit by bit, a complex task broken down in smaller steps.
 Using construct with *limited  expressibility* naturally leads the reader down a narrower garden path.
 With less expressive constructs or language mechanisms, the ability to introduce complexity is reduced.
 Less complex code involves less possibilities/choices, and hence is easier to overview.

-I happen to like like narrow garden paths.
+I happen to like narrow garden paths.
 It takes away my worries.
-Just like the image above.
-In order to get from A to B, simply follow the stair case (to heaven?) - don't try to funble your way in the wildernes outside the path.
+Just like the picture above.
+In order to get from A to B, simply follow the stair case (to heaven?).
 When I need to fix a bug and I see the code is inside a loop-construct that is so extensive that it can not fit a screen, I get a little nervous divulging into the beast.
 And depending on which looping mechanism is used, the more things I tend to worry about.
 I cannot help but get a little paranoid.
 The looping, how is it done?
 Are all elements of an array being visited?
 Are some visited twice (by design - or by accident?) etc.

-Iteration is a very general subject, but it's something we happen to do a lot in code.
-And quite interestingly, iterations can be performed in a lot of ways.
-This means you are bound to be exposed to virtually all approaches in a larger code complex.

-We will investigate  **8** different ways to iterate over, and, perform some business logic to some collection.
-The examples will gradually **decrease in expressibility**, while at the same time **increase in readability**.
-I hope you feel the same when reading the example, or else please do challenge this trail of though in the comments section at the bottom.
+We investigate 8 different ways to iterate over, and perform, some business logic to a collection.
+The examples gradually **decrease in expressibility**, while at the same time **increase in readability**.

 Then, we turn to more complex business rules where simple iteration does not suffice and show one way I've found to combat complexity.

 ## 2. Simple iteration over all elements of a collection